realms-mud/core-lib/README.md

 You will need to set up a database user/password and grant it several database actions.
 To do this, you can use the perl script I created in /secure/simulated-efuns/database/installDatabase.pl if you want a semi-automated means of doing so.
-This script will create a user named 'realmslib' with the password it echoes out and will also create and empty RealmsLib database.
+This script will create a user named 'realmslib' with the password it echoes out and will also create an empty database named RealmsLib.
 Otherwise, you can manually add a user and database.
+The database can be named anything you'd like, but if it is not named RealmsLib, you will need to modify the RealmsDatabase() method in
+/secure/simulated-efuns/database.c to return your desired name.
 After you create a database user for the library, you will need to make sure that the credentials can be used by the driver.
 Getting access to your database is a security problem.
 This can be resolved in a couple ways.
 The more secure method is to modify pkg_mysql.c in the LDMud source.
 Search for the call to mysql_real_connect in that file and modify the call.
 For example, I did this:
 ```